saramirthis/CC_seg_clas/README.md

 * python test.py /home/jovyan/work/dataset/ -pattern mask -opt_th 0.5 (Example with 2D masks with "mask" string present in file names to be evaluated.
 The decision threshold applied is 0.5)
 * python test.py /home/jovyan/work/dataset/ -msp 100 -opt_th 0.5 (Example with 3D masks.
 The 100th sagittal slice is selected.
 The decision threshold applied is 0.5)

-6. After executed, the output file with the quality score will be available in the save directory (the save directory path (DIR_SAVE) can be changed in **default_config.py**).
+6. After executed, the output file with the quality score will be available in the save directory (the save directory path (DIR_MODEL) can be changed in **default_config.py**).

 ### Train script (You want to train the framework using your dataset)